fritterfloo/fritterfloo.github.io/README.md

-This project is a7 fake google sign in screen
+This project is a fake google sign in screen
 If you click the copyright text, you download the passwords as a file.